jamesflynn/prestron/README.md

 SMARTTHINGS_KEY - you get the idea
 AUGUST_DEVICE_ID - "
 ```
 6. Browse to your app and start playing with it.
-The web interface is a real version of the app, but will fake
+The web interface is a real version of the app, but defaults to pretending to send texts and webhook commands, unless you specify otherwise.

 ## Security